Our tool for managing your permission to our use of cookies is temporarily offline. Therefore some functionality is missing.

 How to become a more sustainable MINI Owner.

 You’re probably thinking that buying more eco-friendly cars – electrified or fully electric vehicles – is the way to go.
-And there is truth to that, hence why we’re planning to have an all-electric line-up by 2030.
+And there is truth to that, hence why MINI is fully committed to electrification.
 But there’s more to it than just how your car drives.
 A large bulk of the CO2 emissions connected with a vehicle occur during its production process, so if you’re looking to have a smaller footprint, you should have a good idea about how your future car is manufactured.
 This also means that if you’re continuously buying new cars, then even if they drive more sustainably than your previous, old cars, the overall impact might be worse for the environment.

 It probably comes as no surprise that we at MINI – and the entire BMW Group – have placed great emphasis on sustainable production and creating a circular economy of manufacturing, using as many recycled car parts and materials as possible.
 We’re also restructuring our production process, from the extraction of raw materials to our cars’ re-use after their lifecycle has ended.